microsoft/InnerEye-DeepLearning/docs/source/md/setting_up_aml.md

 Note down the name of your compute cluster - this will later go into the `cluster` entry of your settings file `settings.yml`.

 Note: Details about Azure Machine Learning environments can be found [here](https://docs.microsoft.com/en-us/azure/machine-learning/concept-environments).
-They specify the Python packages, environment variables, and software settings around your training and scoring scripts.
-They also specify runtimes (Python, Spark, or Docker).
-For InnerEye-DeepLearning a basic Docker image is created in Azure Container Registry by Azure Machine Learning that contains Ubuntu Linux and PyTorch.
-When you run a InnerEye job it only adds the Conda environment.
-Any data is mounted later with the datasets API.
+An AzureML environment specifies the Python packages, environment variables, and software settings for your training and scoring scripts.
+InnerEye-DeepLearning creates such an environment for you.
+This environment specification is turned into a Docker image that is stored in an Azure Container Registry, all done under the hood by Azure Machine Learning.
+The Docker image contains all details to create an Ubuntu Linux VM with all software that is required to run InnerEye-DeepLearning.
+The Docker image does _not_ contain InnerEye-DeepLearning itself, nor any of the data that is used to train a model.
+Later, when the actual training job is started, the Docker image is read from the container registry, a virtual machine is created based on the Docker image, and the training data is made available to the virtual machine.
+The virtual machine is discarded after training is complete.

 ### Step 3 (Optional): Create a Service Principal Authentication object